dirigible37/rss-activity-checker/README.md

-# Metabolon Tech Assessment - Winslow Mohr
+# RSS Feed Activity Checker - Winslow Mohr
-Tech assessment for Metabolon Software Development Engineer
+Tool to check whether an RSS feed has had activity in the past X days

 # Requirements
 **Given:**